rrmm/objdump-fixup/README.md

 Tips
 ----
 - c++filt can be added to the pipeline to demangle names
-- objdump can take the '--disassembly=' option to specify only a function from the object file to be output.
+- objdump can take the '--disassemble=' option to specify only a function from the object file to be output.
 Note that the name is mangled.
 - objdump defaults to AT&T syntax, but -Mintel will output intel syntax
 - objdump can intersperse the source with the -S flag